lukabrown/The-Deep-Below/README.txt

 This game is a mining game with many planned cool features.
 Currently users can use WASD to move around the map of #'s to find objects that sometimes sparkle *.
-There is a shop system to trade for ore, artifacts, coins, and upgrades!
+There is a shop system to trade for ore, artifacts, coins, and upgrades.
 There are also enemy miners in the game that move and can attack if provoked!
-Watch out for minibosses and a final boss also coming!
+Watch out for minibosses and a final boss also coming soon.
-Lastly, there is no save system currently so just push enter q in the main screen and the program will give you a final score.
+Enter t to get to the title screen to save or load.

 HOW TO RUN